-Ethos is the property that determines our moral conduct.

 73. If we can attempt to comprehend the vicissitudes of the mind, then we could efface any caustic reproof or platitude that is immaterial.

-74. If we achieve a puissant mind, then the incorrigible habit of our errant nature can be rectified, by our correct judgement.
+74. If we achieve a puissant mind, then the incorrigible habit of our errant nature can be rectified, by our correct judgement for justice.

-75. All forms of belief must have a foundation that serves, as an allegorical reference.
+75. All forms of belief must have a foundation that serves, as an allegorical reference and inference to the need for its function.

-76. Ethos is the application that develops our judgement and loyalty.
+76. Ethos is the actual application that develops our judgement and loyalty for justice, with superb efficiency.

-77. The Oracle is not the viduous vagaries of a tenuous representation of philosophy that ultracrepidates.
+77. The Oracle is not the viduous vagaries of a tenuous representation of philosophy that ultracrepidates, through dogmatism.

-78. Its purpose is to expand our mind and thoughts, in prevention of its desuetude.
+78. Its purpose is to expand our mind and thoughts, in prevention of its immediate desuetude and discontinuation.

-79. Judgement is the cause to our actions, as emotions to our behaviour.
+79. Judgement is the cause to our actions, as emotions to the pattern of our behaviour.
+Therefore, justice is the enforcer of that judgement.

-80. Why we rely on this property of ethos is mainly a logical premise.
+80. Why we rely on this essential property of ethos is mainly a logical premise accentuated in justice.

-81. We must distinguish from the state of corruption and moral guidance.
+81. We must distinguish from the state of corruption and moral guidance, in order to establish its concept and purpose.

-82. Corruption is the vile action of a derivative circumstance that elicits the impurity of the mind, body and soul, periclitating our purity in an incicurable manner.
+82. Corruption is the vile action of a derivative circumstance that elicits the impurity of the mind, body and soul, periclitating our purity in an incicurable manner of injustice.

-83. We can choose the clear adherence of moral conduct or immoral corruption.
+83. We can choose the obvious adherence of moral conduct or immoral corruption, with our decisions and actions.

 84. What is being mentioned is not the extenuating circumstances of a diatribe or the expostulation of this philosophy, instead the rudiment of our comportment.

-85. We are by nature, people of fallibility and often resort to bad judgement and behaviour.
+85. We are by nature, people of fallibility and often resort to bad judgement and behavioural acts of crime that are merely reprehensible.

 86. Henceforth, the relation between ethics and judgement is compounded by the fact that our society must be governed, by a reasonable system of precepts.

-87. This is where the faculty of philosophy promotes the authentic state of ethos.
+87. This is where the faculty of philosophy promotes the authentic state of ethos with such clarity and definition.

-88. It is indeed imperative to acknowledge the correlative nature of judgement with ethos.
+88. It is indeed imperative to acknowledge the correlative nature of justice with ethos and understand the criminal aspect of our acts.

-89. There is a certain aspect of philosophy that we prescribe the notion of its introduction.
+89. There is a certain aspect of justice within philosophy that we prescribe the notion of its introduction and instruction.

-90. The basic contrast between philosophy, science and religion is the application interposed.
+90. The basic contrast between philosophy, science and religion is the application interposed and the understanding of that application.

 91. Gradually, we learn to develop the quintessence of our character, through the specific deliberation of our judgement.

-92. This confirms the importance of the recognition of ethos.
+92. This confirms the importance of the recognition of ethos and its continual involvement with the Oracle.

-93. The result is contingent to the evolution of our effort.
+93. The result is contingent to the evolution of our effort and our judgement demonstrated, with the distinctive forms of justice applied.

-94. Ethics form the basis of the precedence and law of our society.
+94. The concept of ethics forms the basis of the precedence and laws of our society and governments that are material to justice.

-95. Without it, we cannot proceed to the understanding of judgement.
+95. Without it, we cannot proceed to the whole understanding of judgement and its informative finality.

-96. And the need to conclude that our ability can differentiate the verisimilitude.
+96. A finality that is the pending need to conclude that our ability can differentiate the verisimilitude, within the concept of justice and injustice.

-97. Every argument of this philosophy concurs, with the veracity of the information.
+97. Every argument of this philosophy concurs, with the veracity of the information presented in details.

 98. Our will and determination are combined factors that are fairly attributed to our known persistence and objectives.

-99. The mere possibility of an accomplishment of this vivid realisation is sufficient to inspire us to succeed.
+99. The mere possibility of an accomplishment of this vivid realisation is sufficient to inspire us to succeed with our established laws.

-100. Judgement is one of those aspects of ethos that our societies base their necessary fundamentals, but it requires the observance of virtue.
+100. Justice is one of those aspects of ethos that our societies base their necessary fundamentals, but it requires the observance of virtue.

 1. The Oracle defines virtue, as a trait or quality that is deemed to be morally good and thus is valued, as a foundation of principle and good moral being.

-2. The four classic cardinal virtues are temperance: prudence, courage, and justice.
+2. The four classic cardinal virtues described are temperance: prudence, courage, and justice.

 3. In Protagoras and Meno, for example, Plato stated that the separate virtues could not exist independently and offers as evidence the contradictions of acting with wisdom, yet in an unjust way; or acting with fortitude yet without wisdom.